MicrosoftDocs/security/security-docs/zero-trust/dod-zero-trust-strategy-apps.md

 ## 3 Applications and workloads

 This section has Microsoft guidance and recommendations for DoD Zero Trust activities in the applications and workloads pillar.
-See [Secure applications with Zero Trust](/security/zero-trust/deploy/applications).
+To learn more, see [Secure applications with Zero Trust](/security/zero-trust/deploy/applications).

   > [!NOTE]
   > Recommendations in this section align with the draft [DoD Enterprise DevSecOps Reference Design](https://dodcio.defense.gov/Portals/0/Documents/Library/DoDRefDesignCloudGithub.pdf).